 Healthy living week commences on week beginning 14th March

 Should you need to contact us about your child and their learning, please use the year 4 email address firstname.lastname@example.org.
 Please note that we will try to check these emails two or three times a week and respond when we are able to.
 If you need to contact school about a more urgent matter, please contact the office as usual.

 During English lessons, we will also be looking at writing character description, action and North American folk-tales.
 In Maths, we will be covering the topics multiplication and division, area, fractions and decimals.
 Please keep practising times tables as this will be really handy during these topics and moving forward.
 By the end of the year, we hope all the children will be confident knowing up to 12 x 12.

-A knowledge organiser, including more information about the topic, is available at the bottom of the page and also under "lock down home learning" in the geography section.
+A knowledge organiser is also available for the topics below.
 This is a great tool to help children learn the different features, new vocabulary and facts about our topic.
 Feel free to use this document to create quizzes on the knowledge and see how much you can remember!